Colorado Cross-Disability Coalition (CCDC) and the University of Denver (DU) are excited to offer

 All subjects taught by practicing subject matter experts.

-To register for the next session, go to Online Registration Fall 2018 Basic Advocacy Training Class and complete the registration form.
-Registration closes on Friday, June 1, 2018.
-Class space is limited so please register early.
+To register for the next session, go to Online Registration Spring 2020 Basic Advocacy Training Class and complete the registration form.
+Please see the below requirements for enrolling in the class.

 The University of Denver and Colorado Cross-Disability Coalition have teamed up to provide all enrolled students with the opportunity to earn 3 CEU for successful completion of the Basic Advocacy Training Class.
 This cooperation is a ground-breaking program and a national model for other partnership training programs.